auth0/docs/sla.md

 #### I. Definitions.
 * "Downtime" is period of at least 1 minute in which there is more than a five percent authentication error rate, as measured by a 3rd party service monitoring service such as Pingdom.
-Downtime is measured based on the back-end server side error rate.
+Downtime is measured based on the backend server side error rate.
 * "Monthly Uptime Percentage" means total number of minutes in a calendar month minus the number of minutes of Downtime suffered in a calendar month (other than Permitted Downtime), divided by the total number of minutes in a calendar month.
 * “Permitted Downtime” has the meaning set forth in Section III on this Schedule.
 * “Non-Permitted Downtime” means any downtime that is not Permitted Downtime.